At first glance, Crazy Domains appears to be cheaper than SiteGround, but it charges you for lots of addons that SiteGround offers for free.

 SiteGround’s Support Staff Are Better Trained and More Attentive

-Crazy Domains has a neat website that’s easy to browse, but SiteGround has an even sleeker and more user-friendly website.
+Crazy Domains has a neat website that’s easy to browse, but SiteGround’s website is even sleeker and more user-friendly.

-Both CrazyDomains and SiteGround offer informative and comprehensive Knowledgebase sections covering most major topics.
-In addition, SiteGround offers video tutorials on both the website and YouTube.
+Both Crazy Domains and SiteGround offer informative and comprehensive knowledgebases covering most major topics.
+Also, SiteGround has video tutorials on both the website and YouTube.

 Crazy Domains’ support is available 24/7 through live chat, phone, email, and support ticket.
 However, the sales chat team can sometimes be offline and will direct you to the email channel.
-When I tried the live chat, I was instantly connected, but there were several time gaps between questions and answers and sometimes the information provided was inaccurate.
+When I tried the live chat, I was instantly connected, but there were several time gaps between questions and answers.
+Some of the information provided was inaccurate.

-SiteGround also offers 24/7 support via live chat, phone, and support ticket.
-I went for the live chat and I was instantly connected to an agent.
-Unlike CrazyDomains, the agent here was quite Knowledgeable and there weren’t any time gaps between questions and answers, no matter how technical the questions got.
+SiteGround also has 24/7 support via live chat, phone, and support ticket.
+I went for the live chat and connected instantly to an agent.
+Unlike Crazy Domains, the agent was quite knowledgeable, and there weren’t any time gaps between questions and answers, no matter how technical the questions were.

-SiteGround has fewer communication channels than CrazyDomain, the fact that the agents are more trained and more responsive proves that SiteGround is more reliable when it comes to support.
+SiteGround has fewer communication channels than Crazy Domains, but the agents are more trained and responsive.
+Hence, SiteGround is more reliable when it comes to customer support.

 Crazy Domains Loses Out to SiteGround

-It’s a cleancut win for SiteGround.
-While CrazyDomains brings the basic necessities to its hosting packages, SiteGround brings more value-added features and uses more advanced technologies to provide an overall better performance.
+It’s a clear-cut win for SiteGround.
+While Crazy Domains brings the necessities to its hosting packages, SiteGround has more value-added features and uses more advanced technologies to provide overall better performance.

-That’s why SiteGround is a little more expensive than CrazyDomains.
-Nevertheless, SiteGround offers lots of free extras that CrazyDomains charges you for, and that was a big drawback for CrazyDomains in the comparison.
+That’s why SiteGround is a little more expensive than Crazy Domains.
+Nevertheless, it offers lots of free extras that Crazy Domains charges you for, which was a big drawback for Crazy Domains in this comparison.

 SiteGround is also listed by our experts among the best web hosting services in the market today.

-Slightly more expensive plans, offers more freebies, and offers a 30-day money-back guarantee
+Slightly more expensive plans, offers more freebies, and a 30-day money-back guarantee

 Free SSL, SSD storage, free Weebly site builder, and Site Tools

-Fewer server locations, SSD storage with all plans, free CloudFlare CDN, 99.99% uptime guarantee, very few downtimes, average loading speeds
+Fewer server locations, SSD storage with all plans, free Cloudflare CDN, 99.99% uptime guarantee, very few downtimes, average loading speeds